drtinaz/generator/README.md

 this is a service that runs on venus os.
-This sservice combines the external transferswitch service and the gen auto current service into one combined service.
+This service combines the external transferswitch service and the gen auto current service into one combined service.

 to download and install paste this into ssh
 ```